 One natural male enhancer promises increased sexual confidence, desire and stamina.

 The Max Performer supplement is a powerful combination of 13 core ingredients – each designed to keep you going like the energizer bunny.

 What is Max Performer?

-Max Performer is created by Silver Blade Nutrition Ltd, located in London.
+Max Performer is a male enhancement pill created by Silver Blade Nutrition Ltd, located in London.

 This UK company is classified as a micro company (less than 10 employees or a low profit turnover).

 Silver Blade Nutrition Ltd has been operating since 2015.

 - Larger erections